 Undergraduate research opportunities

 As a premier research university, Wayne State encourages students to gain practical skills through undergraduate research opportunities.
-Students involved in research will have a greater understanding of problem identification, critical thinking, data gathering, data analysis, problem-solving, and gain laboratory technique skills.
+Students involved in research will have a greater understanding of problem identification, critical thinking, data gathering, data analysis, problem-solving and gain laboratory technique skills.
 Hands-on research experience prepares students for graduate school and employment opportunities.
-It also allows students to contribute to the ever-changing knowledge base within your chosen field.
+It also allows students to contribute to the ever-changing knowledge base within their chosen field.

 Most psychology faculty actively engage undergraduate students in their research programs.
 This allows students to gain first-hand experience in performing scientific research.
-This experience is invaluable for students academic résumé; most graduate programs require it, and many private employers highly value it.
+This experience is invaluable for students' academic résumé most graduate programs require it, and many private employers highly value it.
 The best recommendation letters a student can obtain are from faculty who supervised their research.
 It is strongly recommended students become involved in research early in their undergraduate career.

 Students need to take the initiative in approaching faculty about joining their research programs.
 A student should first decide on an area of interest, and also have a solid idea of how much time they are willing to commit to a laboratory.
 Ten or more hours per week is a typical commitment, and many labs will require a time commitment of a semester or longer.
 Students should then directly contact the faculty member to express their interest.
 There is no need to be shy about this: keep in mind that most (if not all) of our faculty were once undergraduate research assistants themselves!

 Students interested in psychology research are encouraged to contact faculty members for opportunities in their labs.
 Before contacting the faculty members, students are advised to read the individual faculty member's area of research.